KriVaTri/EVCM/README.md

 - less accurate regulation,
 - repeated commands because state updates arrive late,

 **Recommendation:** prefer local control when possible.
-If you must use a cloud integration, instructions are available in: [docs/README.md](docs/README.md#5-compatibility-and-required-entities) chapter 5.
+If you must use a cloud integration and are experiencing latency issues, instructions are available in: [docs/README.md](docs/README.md#5-compatibility-and-required-entities) chapter 5.

 ---